scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 There is a long history of security achieved through static analysis of source code.
-[Wagner2000]_ points out that the dependency of modern Internet systems on legacy code and the sheer complexity of source code involved makes manual source code level auditing infeasible.
+[Wagner2000]_ points out that the dependency of modern Internet systems on legacy code and the sheer complexity of source code involved makes manual source code level auditing very difficult.
+While some complex projects are audited by large and dedicated communities, not all software systems are so gifted in human resources.
 Therefore, static analysis tools based on firm mathematical foundations are significant for providing computer security at scale.